Harry Volpe: Biography

 Volpe was born in Grotte, Sicily March 27, 1906 after the death of his older brother of the same first name and began his musical career on clarinet, but switched to guitar at the age of 8.
 He would join his father, a talented accordion player, and grandfathers to serenade neighbors.
 At 14, he emigrated with his father to New York City, and following a bout of tuberculosis, was teaching in Manny's Music Studio at the age of 15 and playing banjo in a Barber Shop trio.
 By 1922, he was on the RKO circuit and in 1924 he joined the Ted Navarre band where he remained until 1932.
 In 1932 he was selected as the first guitarist of the Radio City Music Hall orchestra.
 In 1936, Volpe recorded duets with Frank Victor on the Decca label, was involved in the introduction of the Gretsch Synchromatic 400, and opened Volpe's Guitar Center which he operated until 1941.
-From 1941-1944 he worked with Paramount and RCA.
+From 1941 to 1944 he worked with Paramount and RCA.

 In 1946, while on tour with Duke Ellington in the US, Django Reinhardt visited and played with Harry Volpe.
 From the late 1940s into the early 1950s, Volpe continued living and performing in New York, but a separation from his wife and resulting legal issues prompted a move to southeast Florida in 1954.
 Until his death, Volpe continued to play and teach in the Miami-Dade area.